appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ami.md

       :::caution Attention
       The application password is **only** available in system logs for the initial 24 hours.
 It's recommended that create a new admin user and delete the `appsmith@example.com user` immediately.
       :::

+ c.
+For **Business Edition**:
+    * Sign up on [customer.appsmith.com](https://customer.appsmith.com/) and generate a trial license key.
+    * Enter your license key to activate the instance.

   <figure>